GIM Framework · Plain-Language Methodology for Pastors

 You can reasonably conclude

-• Whether your outreach rhythm, discipleship density, and mercy presence are proportionate to the need the data reveals
+• Whether outreach rhythm, discipleship density, and mercy presence are proportionate to the need the data reveals.

-• Whether certain community conditions are improving, stable, or worsening over a multi-year window
+• Whether certain conditions are improving, stable, or worsening across a multi-year window.

 You cannot reasonably conclude

 • That a rising GIM score proves your ministry caused it.
-Neighborhood conditions are shaped by policy, markets, migration, investment, and dozens of factors outside your control.
+Conditions are shaped by policy, markets, migration, investment.
 Correlation is not causation.

 • That a low score means Gospel work is absent or failing.
-Some of the most faithful incarnational ministry in the country happens in the most distressed tracts.
-The score measures burden, not faithfulness.
+Some of the most faithful incarnational ministry happens in the most distressed tracts.

-• That two tracts with similar composite scores have similar needs.
+• That two tracts with similar composites have similar needs.
 The domain breakdown matters more than the composite.
-A tract with high health burden and low safety burden needs a different response than one with the inverse.

 • That any of this replaces the knowledge that comes from incarnational presence over time.
-Numbers can tell you a tract has a 38% poverty rate.
-They cannot tell you about the widow in Building C who leads an informal Bible study for twelve of her neighbors.
-Both are real.
-The data serves the pastor; it does not replace her.
+Numbers can tell you a tract has a 38% poverty rate; they cannot tell you about the widow in Building C leading a Bible study for twelve neighbors.

 The honest summary

-The GIM composite tells you what kind of place this neighborhood is and how it is trending.
-The Ministry Pulse tells you what kind of church presence is currently being applied.
+The GIM tells you what kind of place this is.
+The Pulse tells you what kind of church presence is being applied.
 The gap between the two is where pastoral strategy lives.
 The whole story requires presence.

 08 · Framework Definition